-2. Microsoft Stories
+2. Microsoft Work & Life

-Microsoft Stories is also a prime example of how a business blog can be a major asset for an overall rebrand.
+Microsoft Work & Life is also a prime example of how a business blog can be a major asset for an overall rebrand.
 In recent years, Microsoft has worked to humanize its brand, largely in response to a rivalry with Apple.

-An important aspect of a well-designed blog is a consistent color scheme and style — after all, 80% of consumers say that color boosts their recognition of a brand.
+An important aspect of a well-designed blog is a consistent color scheme and style.
+After all, 80% of consumers say that color boosts their recognition of a brand.

 It's interesting to see how color consistency can unify the more diversified elements of design.
-Pando, a blog that explores the startup cycle, incorporates bluetones in several sections of its site — the background, highlight bars, and certain areas of text.
+Pando, a blog that explores the startup cycle, incorporates a set palette of colors — orange, green, pale blue, lavender, and deep yellow — in several sections of its site.
+These colors appear in the background, highlight bars, and certain areas of text.

 4. Design Milk

 Design Milk, an online contemporary design outlet, uses a simple layout to highlight its posts.
 If the arrow beside "Read" at the top left points down, you can scroll through featured images and teaser text for a variety of articles.
 If the arrow beside "Read" points up, you see a perfect showcase of blog topics and highlighted posts.